-Pennsylvania’s Patient Test Result Information Act is set to take effect on Dec.
+Pennsylvania’s Patient Test Result Information Act took effect on Dec.
 23, 2018.
 This law requires entities performing a diagnostic imaging service to directly notify the patient or patient’s designee when, in the judgment of the entity performing the test, a significant abnormality may exist.

 PAMED’s Quick Consult fact sheet offers more information for physicians on Act 112.
 You’ll find answers to frequently asked questions such as what is required to be in the notice, exceptions under the law, and acceptable methods of communication to the patient.
 Get the fact sheet.